reelyactive/jsonerator/README.md

 Notes
 -----

-There is absolutely no validation of fields at this time.
+There is minimal validation of fields at this time.
 Whatever the user enters in the form comes out in the JSON.

 License